MicrosoftDocs/entra-docs/docs/identity/app-provisioning/functions-for-customizing-application-data.md

      * `IIF([country]="","Other",[country])`
      * `IIF(IsNullOrEmpty([country]),"Other",[country])`
      * `IIF(IsPresent([country]),[country],"Other")`
    * Recommended workaround: Use the [Switch](#switch) function to check for empty/null values.
 Example: If country attribute is empty, set value "Other".
-If it is present, pass the country attribute value to target attribute.
+If it's present, pass the country attribute value to target attribute.
      * `Switch([country],[country],"","Other")`
 <br>
 ---